Sparkle 3 Genesis

-Sparkle 3 Genesis (stylized as The Sparkle³ genesis) is an arcade video game.
+Sparkle 3 Genesis (stylized as The Sparkle³ genesis) is an arcade-style video game.
 It is the second title in Forever Entertainment's Sparkle series of video games and the successor of the 2011 video game Sparkle 2 Evo and the predecessor of the 2016 video game Sparkle Zero.

 Development

-Sparkle 3 Genesis was developed by Madman Theory Games in collaboration with Plastic Games and published by Polish video game development studio Forever Entertainment on April 24, 2015 for Microsoft Windows, macOS, and Linux.
-The game was ported to Nintendo Switch and released on March 15, 2018 in the west and on September 26, 2019 in Japan.
+Sparkle 3 Genesis was developed by Madman Theory Games in collaboration with Plastic Games and published by Polish video game development studio Forever Entertainment on April 24, 2015, for Microsoft Windows, macOS, and Linux.
+The game was ported to Nintendo Switch and released on March 15, 2018, in the west and on September 26, 2019, in Japan.

 Gameplay

 The gameplay of Sparkle 3 Genesis is very similar to that of its predecessor.
 In the game, the player controls the title creature, a microorganism as it swims through something fluid.
 It can eat food which influences how it will evolve and attack enemies with its teeth.
-The more it eats, the farther it will evolve.
+The more it eats, the further it will evolve.
 The goal of the game is to involve as far as possible.
-New compared to its predecessor are missions the player can do.
+It features new missions compared to its predecessor.